elenderg/PAL-1000/instruções de compilação.md

 232. You hopefully recall that we only need five of the many possible sections that a Windows Portable Executable might have: The DOS Header, the PE Header, the Import Section, the Data Section, and the Code Section.
 We'll deal with the two Headers later.
-In the meantime, we didn't want to waste a good word like "section" on Windows' crap, so we decided to call those latter three sections "boroughs."
-(A borough is an administrative division of a large city.)
+In the meantime, we didn't want to waste a good word like "_section_" on Windows' crap, so we decided to call those latter three sections "_boroughs._" (A borough is an administrative division of a large city.)
 Here are the types we'll be needing in this step; put them back in:

 `A borough has a base address, a length and a size.`